TheGoncaloSilva/bridge_server/README.md

 ![image](./amazon_config/img_1.png)

 In the following image is the next configuration.
 Don't forget to create a Key pair login for ssh use and save the public key, since you won't be able to see it again.

 ![image](./amazon_config/img_2.png)

-In the next image, select the edit button in the **Network Settings** tab and fill the information tailored to your preferred server PORT
+In the next image, select the edit button in the **Network Settings** tab and fill the information tailored to your preferred server *PORT*

 ![image](./amazon_config/img_3.png)

-After that, the following configuration should be the default and you can launch the instance.
+The next configurations should be default and launch the instance.

-Wait for it to load and follow the guides to connect to it.
-After that, update the machine, clone this repository and follow the next sub-section
+Wait for it to load and follow the guides to connect to it.  u

+Next step is to update the machine, clone this repository and follow the next sub-section

 ### Executing the project